 The Stennis Fellows Program is a practical, bipartisan leadership development experience for senior-level staff of the United States Congress.
 Established in the 103rd Congress (1993-1994), the Stennis Fellows Program brings together chiefs of staff, committee staff directors, legislative directors, and others to explore ways to improve the effectiveness of those who work on Capitol Hill.

 A new class of 24 to 28 Stennis Fellows is selected competitively from each Congress.
 Each class is balanced with nearly equal numbers from both political parties and both chambers.
-The 112th Congress Stennis Fellows met at the National Conservation Training Center near Shepherdstown, West Virginia September 16-17, 2011 to explore more effective usage of dialogue as a leadership tool on Capitol Hill.
-The bipartisan and bicameral group of Congressional staff leaders is exploring the theme of Moving beyond Political Polarization: How Can Congress Best Serve the Nation in the Coming Decade? as they work together in a series of roundtable sessions and retreats.
-The Stennis Fellows of the 112th Congress met for their final retreat on June 1-2, 2012 to synthesize their learning and to share insights gained through the Fellowship with others.
+The 113th Congress Stennis Fellows met at the National Conservation Training Center near Shepherdstown, West Virginia September 20-21, 2013 to explore more effective usage of dialogue as a leadership tool on Capitol Hill.
+The bipartisan and bicameral group of Congressional staff leaders is exploring the theme of Meeting the Challenge: Bridging Boundaries for the Common Good as they work together in a series of roundtable sessions and retreats.
+The Stennis Fellows of the 113th Congress will meet for their final retreat in June of 2014 to synthesize their learning and to share insights gained through the Fellowship with others.

 The Stennis Fellows Program focuses on the future challenges of Congress as an institution and the leadership role played by senior congressional staff in meeting those challenges.
 Stennis Fellows meet periodically over a twelve-month time frame, and they examine issues of their own choosing.
 For example, the Stennis Fellows of the 109th Congress, who completed their fellowship in 2006, studied partisan polarization in Congress.